doublecloud/terraform-provider-doublecloud/example_projects/transfer/aws_doc_db/README.md

-# Terraform Project: AWS Integration with DoubleCloud Infrastructure for AWS DocDB and ClickHouse
+# Terraform Project: AWS Integra
+tion with DoubleCloud Infrastructure for AWS DocDB and ClickHouse

 This Terraform project aims to integrate an existing AWS infrastructure with a DoubleCloud environment.
 It establishes connectivity between AWS resources and DoubleCloud while setting up an AWS DocDB instance and a DoubleCloud ClickHouse cluster.
 The project also includes configurations for data transfer from AWS DocDB to DoubleCloud ClickHouse and visualization setup for dashboards.